Dringhouses: Religion

-The Church of St Edward the Confessor is located on Tadcaster Road, opposite the junction with St Helen's Road, St Helen being the patron of previous chapels on the same site.
+St Edward the Confessor's Church, Dringhouses is located on Tadcaster Road, opposite the junction with St Helen's Road, St Helen being the patron of previous chapels on the same site.

 Chantry certificates of 1546 and 1548 record the existence of a chapel of ease dedicated to St Helen in Dringhouses.
 This was replaced by a new chapel in 1725, of which some floor tiles remain in situ beside the present church.
 At the time it was within the parish of Holy Trinity, Micklegate, and was the only church within a city parish in York to have been rebuilt during the 18th century.
 The Church of St Edward was built in 1847-49 and received its own parish in 1853.
 It is a Grade II listed building and was designed by Vickers and Hugall of Pontefract.
 It was constructed of limestone with green slate roof-tiles, however the spire was replaced with a fibreglass replica in 1970.
-The church contains some woodwork carvings by Mousie Thompson.
+The church contains some woodwork carvings by Mousey Thompson.

 Parish records dating from 1824 are held at the Borthwick Institute in York.

 In the churchyard is a war memorial (Grade II listed) designed by Brierley and Rutherford in 1922, which lists the names of those who died in the World Wars.

 A Methodist chapel was built in Dringhouses in 1834 at the corner of Slingsby Grove and Tadcaster Road; Methodism having been introduced to the area in 1816.
 This was replaced in 1890 with a larger building, known as "Dringhouses Chapel", on the same site.
 This closed when the chapel was relocated to a new building in West Thorpe, which opened on 17 July 1954.